logo

 dooted line

-We trade fair — and expect fairness in return.
+We trade fair — and we expect the same in return.

 Your strategy must reflect real-market behavior and honest execution.
-Any attempt to manipulate, exploit, or abuse the system breaks our core law and ends the relationship.
+Any attempt to manipulate, exploit, or abuse the system violates this core rule and ends the relationship.

 Beyond this core principle, IQ Capital maintains a concise set of quantitative limits that act as guard-rails for every trader.
 Respect them and you stay in the game; ignore them and the account closes fast.